 You risk looking like an amateur

-The first myth about self-publishing is the title it goes by.
-Self-publishing is all about teamwork.
+Self-publishing is a misnomer.
+In fact, it’s all about teamwork.
 After working on a book for a year or more, it is impossible to be objective about its strengths and weaknesses.
 I have built my own team from the ground up: a stronghold of beta readers, a structural editor, copy editor, proof-readers, and a cover designer.
-The only ‘self’ part is that it is the author who decides when to hit ‘publish’.
+The only ‘self’ part is that it is the author who decides when it is time to hit ‘publish’.

 As for looking amateurish, I was at an author event recently and was talking to a literary agent who was one of the hosts.
 He asked me if I had a recognisable brand.
-I showed him my books, he liked what he saw used them in his talk as good examples of both branding and cover design – and there were any number of examples of traditionally published books he could have used as the event was in a bookshop.
+I showed him my books, he liked what he saw and used them in his talk as good examples of branding and cover design – and there were any number of examples of traditionally published books he could have picked, as the event was held in a bookshop.

 If self-published authors risk looking like amateurs, then the reverse is also true.
 Last year I collaborated with a group of seven other self-published authors of literary fiction to produce a multi-author box-set.
 We had each of us proved our worth with awards, fellowships, teaching posts, not to mention commercial success.
 One of our number has been voted in the Top 100 influencers in publishing for the second year in a row.
 We were featured in The Bookseller and several national newspapers and were widely quoted.
 I was proud to be part of a group of professionals.